 The most famous part of the aqueduct has double arches due to the unevenness of the city’s surface.
 In the middle of the arches, there is a niche where there’s the sculpture of a virgin.
 There are those who say that she is the Virgin of the Fuencisla and others that she is the Virgin of the Head… who knows.
 The aqueduct, besides being impressive, is one of those attractions that you can see in Segovia for free.

 The Alcazar is with the aqueduct, the main attraction that you should see in Segovia.
-You must see it inside, no choice.
-On the outside it’s beautiful but if you enter you can also climb to the tower to appreciate the views.
-The first documents referring to the Alcázar date back to 1122.
+You must see it inside no matter what.
+On the outside it’s beautiful but if you enter you can also climb to the tower to enjoy the views.
+The first documents referring to the Alcazar date back to 1122.
 But they found granite like the one used in the aqueduct.
 They believe that there was a fortress in this place at Roman times.

 With the passage of time, they have made many restorations and extensions.
 In the 15th century, it was the favorite residence of the monarchs, especially King Alfonso X of Castile.
 It has had other functions such as prison, artillery school, and military archive.